 The models have CE certification to meet EU safety standards and are available in the UK and Europe.
-They don’t have FDA clearance and so aren’t available in the US.
-They aren’t yet available in Australia.
+They don’t have FDA clearance and so aren’t readily available in the US.
+But they are available on Amazon.com for Global shipping.

 You’ll need about 4 to 5 treatments (taking 8 weeks) to see significant hair reduction results.
 Then less frequent maintenance treatments will keep your skin smooth.
 I experienced noticeable results after just 2 treatments and hair-free skin after 4.